 Click the button that says Select PDF from Canvas.
 You will see a list of PDFs that have been uploaded to your Canvas file repository.

-Click on the title of the file you wish to use and click Submit.
+Highlight the file you wish to use and click the Select button.

 Click the button that says Select PDF from Google Drive.
 You will be asked to select a Google account and/or authorize the Hypothesis LMS App to access Google Drive.